How to Create a Successful Strategic Workforce Planning?

 The job description includes every single detail concerning the job position.
 The details are largely divided into five areas.
 And these are the five majors and must include a section of the job description.

 1. Job title: The topmost reflected part of a job description.
 The job title embraces things like job nature and ranking order.
-It should also be generic enough for recruitment and in accordance with related jobs in the same industry.
+It should also be generic enough for the recruitment process and in accordance with related jobs in the same industry.

 2. Duties: Responsibilities and duties linked with the position should be included in the numeric form.
 Employees get a rounded understanding of how they would expect to handle the entire task.